-Due to the fact that our information is often obtained by the hospital, if you were there in the past and there is old information on your file, we would be given that information as our crews are not able to stay at the hospital to wait for updated information.
+Due to the fact that our information is often obtained from the hospital, if you were there in the past and there is old information on your file, we would be given that information as our crews are not always able to stay at the hospital to wait for updated information.
 You may also see old information if you were previously transported by the Fry Fire District.
 Because we have that information attached to your account, we cannot delete it; however, it is marked in our system as not being a current insurance.

 Fire taxes pay for fire protection services only.
 All Emergency Medical Calls that result in a patient being transported by ambulance are billable to the patient or the patient’s insurance company.
 The rates are set by the Arizona Department of Health Services.